|

 The common explanation, alluded to above, does reasonably correlate with

-the requirements of the prophecy, but fails to fully explain the clear
+the requirements of the prophecy.
+However, it fails to fully explain the

-end-time references found in verses 17, 19 & 25.
-The view also fails
+clear end-time references found in verses 17, 19 & 25.
+The view also

-to adequately explain verse 26, which clearly states this vision was
+fails to adequately explain verse 26, which clearly states this vision

 FINDING THE TRUE TEACHING